 Based on his research experience with optics and motivated by a desire to tackle practical problems of real world importance, David helped set up the Centre with Professor Silver in 2009.
 His current research interests cover the range of activities of the Centre, but in particular David is interested in the creation and use of new technology and techniques in order to help provide effective, low cost eye-care to the world.

 Since leaving JPL in 1987, Dr Gupta has successfully led a wide variety of projects in companies ranging in size from startups to large corporations.
 His work has encompassed many areas of vision correction technology, including intraocular lenses, developing biocompatible materials, contact lenses, multifocals and most recently variable power lenses.
-Dr Gupta brings a wealth of technical and management experience to the Centre and will play a leading role in providing advice on ophthalmic science and technology.
+Dr Gupta brings a wealth of technical and management experience to the Centre, providing advice on ophthalmic science and technology.

 Dr Moore is active in efforts to design effective vision screening programs for infants and young children.
 He has also been intimately involved in efforts to develop programs for vision care for young children.
 He is a principal investigator in a National Eye Institute funded study of vision screening of children which aims to develop vision screening procedures that are applicable to broad use in the preschool population.
 His text, Eye Care for Infants & Young Children, published in 1997, became the standard textbook in pediatric optometry for students and practitioners.

 Another major research and policy interest of Dr Moore concerns eyecare for the developing world.
-By joining the Centre as a visiting fellow, Dr Moore will bring his considerable expertise and knowledge to help us tackle this major issue.
+By joining the Centre as a visiting fellow, Dr Moore brings his considerable expertise and knowledge to help us tackle this major issue.